shadowc/jsfusion/docs/07_LifeCycle_Functions.md

 - `onCreated()` - Called when a component has been detected in the DOM and instantiated.
-- `onPropChanged(oldProps, newProps)` - Called when the props in a component are changed as a result of modifying the DOM or by programmatically changing them.
+- `onPropChanged(oldProps, newProps, propName)` - Called when the props in a component are changed as a result of modifying the DOM or by programmatically changing them.
 - `onDestroyed()` - Called when the DOM structure of a component has been